-The Company ceased its introducer activity with respect to Pet insurance policies during 2021 as part of a migration of Pet policies away from the Company's immediate parent, Fairmead Insurance Limited to another entity within the Allianz Group.
-Consequently, the Company's commission revenue stream from Pet insurance policies has ended.
-The Directors have been pursuing opportunities in the electric vehicle market.
-The business will begin trading as an introducer for consumers to businesses offering finance for the purchase of electric vehicles, and has an agreement in place to do so.
+The Company ceased its introducer activity with respect to Pet insurance policies during 2021 as part of a migration of Pet policies away from the Parent Company to another entity within the Allianz Group.
+Consequently, the Company's commission revenue stream from Pet insurance policies ended.
+During 2022, the Company began trading as an introducer for consumers to businesses offering finance for the purchase of electric vehicles in line with the future strategy of the business.

-The Company does have adequate resources to continue operating for the foreseeable future and to meet its liabilities as they fall due.
-Management have prepared and reviewed solvency and liquidity forecasts at least until 30 June 2023, which include allowances for the new business, as part of these considerations.
+The Company does have adequate resources to continue operating for the foreseeable future and to meet its liabilities as they fall due, and as such is considered to be a Going Concern.